World History Center

-- Postdoctoral Fellows, supported by the Dietrich School of Arts & Sciences or by external funding, are to be appointed by the Dean after nomination by ad hoc committees named by the Director.
-The Postdoctoral Fellows will perform research and teaching relating to world history for specified terms as given in individual appointment letters.
+- Postdoctoral Fellows, supported by the Dietrich School of Arts and Sciences or by external funding and appointed by the Dean for terms specified in individual appointment letters, serve in the Center under supervision of the Director.
+Postdoctoral Fellows may perform research and teaching relating to world history.

 - The Advisory Board holds regular meetings twice a year, in the spring and fall semester.
 The Director may call additional meetings as needed.

-- Scope of responsibility of the Advisory Board includes review of Center activities and finances, approval of grant proposals originating within the Center, and establishment of research projects.
+- The Advisory Board reviews Center activities and finances, including grant proposals and research projects originating within the Center.

-- The Awards Committee, consisting of the Associate Director and two Faculty Affiliates appointed by the Director, selects the winning applicants for Center research and travel grants.
+- The Awards Committee, consisting of the Center leadership and two members of the Pitt faculty appointed by the Director for staggered terms of three years, selects the winning applicants for Center research and travel grants.

-- These Bylaws may be amended by a vote of 6 Advisory Board members at a regular spring or fall meeting, or by mail ballot.
+These Bylaws may be amended by a vote of two-thirds of Advisory Board members at a regular spring or fall meeting, or by ballot.